rei/rei-cedar-docs/docs/foundation/tokens/README.md

 ## Adding Tokens to the Repository
 The number of tokens Cedar provides is kept small intentionally as it is critical for a token to meet all requirements based on the above criterium prior to being added to Cedar’s Token list.

-If you have a request for a token that is missing, you can [submit a pull request to the cedar-token repo](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) or ask in the #cedar-users-support Slack channel.
+If you have a request for a token that is missing, you can [submit a pull request to the cedar-token repo](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) or reach out in Slack at [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4).
 Ensure that the token meets the following requirements:
 - Token is used in several components or layouts
 - Token is used for multiple elements and NOT specific to one element
 - Token name will continue to have the same semantic meaning in future releases
 - Token name follows platform requirements:
-  - For web, token name tells consumers where it will be used and kebab case is used.
+  - **Web:** Uses Kebab case.
 For example, cdr-color-background-dark
-  - For iOS, TBD or link to outside source for naming conventions
+  - **iOS:** Uses Pascal case.
+For example, CdrColorBackgroundColor
-  - For Android, token name tells consumers where it will be used and snake case is used.
+  - **Android:** Uses Snake case.
 For example, cdr_color_background_dark

 <hr/>